Sunnie

 ● CVPR 2025 Workshop on Explainable AI for Computer Vision (XAI4CV), Co-Organizer

-● NYC Computer Vision Day 2025, Program Committee
+● NYC Computer Vision Day 2025, Event Program Committee

 ● CVPR 2024 Workshop on Explainable AI for Computer Vision (XAI4CV), Co-Organizer